deepusnath/addr-zip/readme.md

 # addr-zip
-addr-zip project will help you to simplyfy Address
+This project will help you to use a short code instead of filling in whole address field.

+addr-zip project